open-learning/git4ol/README.md

 2a4396c (HEAD, refs/markdown@0.0.0/step/13, refs/lessons/markdown@0.0.0) Block Code
 ```

-After this it's safe to (force) remove our WIP branch (after switching another branch, in this case the `master` branch):
+After this it's safe to (force) remove our WIP branch (after first switching to another branch, in this case the `master` branch) using `git branch`:

 ```shell
 author@shell:~/git4ol$ git checkout master author@shell:~/git4ol$ git branch -D markdown
 ```

-The last thing to do is to make all of this available to the world:
+The last thing to do is to make all of this available to the world using `git push`:

 ```shell
 author@shell:~/git4ol$ git push origin refs/lessons/markdown@0.0.0 refs/markdown@0.0.0/*